MicroFocus/ADM-FT-ToolsLauncher/README.md

 ## <a name="report-converter"></a>ReportConverter
-The **ReportConverter** command-line tool is used to convert the UFT One test reports to other report formats like JUnit XML.
+The **ReportConverter** command-line tool is used to convert the Functional Testing test reports to other report formats like JUnit XML.

 ### <a name="report-converter-notes"></a>Important Notes
-- This tool can only convert the report XML file `run_results.xml` which is generated in UFT One with the **HTML Report** report format option enabled.
+- This tool can only convert the report XML file `run_results.xml` which is generated in Functional Testing with the **HTML Report** report format option enabled.
-- This tool doesn't require the installation of UFT One.
+- This tool doesn't require the installation of OpenText™ Functional Testing.

 ### <a name="report-converter-cmd-line-refs"></a>Command Line References
 ```batch
 ReportConverter <options> <input-folder>
 ```

-To convert the UFT One report XML file to the JUnit XML report:
+To convert the Functional Testing report XML file to the JUnit XML report:
 ```batch
 ReportConverter -j <output-junit-file> <uft-test-report-folder>
 ```

-As of ReportConverter `1.0.20.2003`, you can convert multiple UFT One report XML files to an aggregate JUnit XML report:
+As of ReportConverter `1.0.20.2003`, you can convert multiple Functional Testing report XML files to an aggregate JUnit XML report:
 ```batch
 ReportConverter -j <output-junit-file> --aggregate <uft-test-report-folder-1> <uft-test-report-folder-2> ...
 ```